thegiftofgabes/10-spellblades/procedure.md

 ## The Apocrypha Index

-Compose an Apocrypha Index in the Registry
+Compose an Apocrypha Index in the Registry by rolling a die four times and comparing each roll to each step of the ladders below.

-# You are Spellblades

-### You are…
+### You are Spellblades.
+You are…

 1. Protectors and bodyguards...;
 2. Members of a secretive order...;